Download This Bill in Microsoft Word format

 Whereas, commendably, federal and state laws require places of public accommodation, including airports, restaurants, theaters, stores, hospitals, and more, to allow any animal that is presented as a service animal into the place of public accommodation.
 These same places of public accommodation face a dilemma if someone enters the premises and intentionally misrepresents his animal as a service animal; and

 Whereas, when people try to falsely represent a nonservice animal as a service animal, business owners and other places of public accommodation become increasingly distrustful that the animals being represented to them as service animals are, in fact, service animals.
 Misrepresentation of service animals delegitimizes the program and makes it harder for persons with disabilities to gain unquestioned acceptance of their legitimate, properly trained, and essential service animals.
 Now, therefore,

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
 Article 15, Chapter 3, Title 47 of the 1976 Code is amended by adding:

-(2) for a second offense, an amount not less than six hundred dollars and not more than one thousand dollars; and
+(2) for a second offense, an amount not more than five hundred dollars; and

-(3) for a third or subsequent offense, an amount not less than one thousand dollars and not more than five thousand dollars, in addition to not more than ten hours of community service.
+(3) for a third or subsequent offense, an amount not more than one thousand dollars.

 (C) Inquiries made in order to investigate and enforce the provisions of this section are limited to those inquiries allowed by the Department of Justice pursuant to 28 C.F.R.
 Section 36.302.